A mob story about finding inner peace.

 “That’s what I’m talking about!”
 Willy exclaimed.

-Don Donny continued on, “Starting immediately our organization will cut our ties in the narcotics business and go completely legitimate.
-We will make our fortunes by crafting high quality shoes for other legitimate business men like ourselves is.
+Don Donny continued on, “Starting immediately our organization will cut our ties in the narcotics business and go completely legitimate, crafting high-quality shoes for other legitimate businessmen like ourselves is.
 Not one more man shall be whacked, does everyone understand?”

 “And in closing,” said JeBroni.
 “I would like to thank Willy the Bodybag for having the bravery and the respect to bring up these issues to the family.”